Shashank-Raj96/Streamify-GPT/README.md

 - BugFix : if the user is not logged in Redirect / browse o login page and vice- versa
 - Unscribe to the onAuthStateChange callback
 - Add hardcoded values to the constant file
+- Registered for TMDB Api & registered for the app and get the Api
+- GET data from TMDB now playing movie list API

 # Featured